 - What did you report to your institutional review board (IRB) at the outset of the study?
 How did you describe what would be done with the data?
 Did you mention data-sharing in your original protocol?
 Does your IRB have any specific guidelines on how research data should be published?

 - What information was provided to the study participants about how their data would be used?
 See below for sample consent form language that allows for data publication.

 - How sensitive is the data that was collected?
 Does the data include private health information and biomarkers, information about criminal activity, personal financial information, or agricultural yields?

 - What kind of data do you plan to publish (demographic information, geographic information)?
 How identifiable are the study participants based on the data you plan to publish?
 Will all identifiers be removed, redacted, or masked during the publishing process?
 If not, have you considered publishing in a restricted data archive?
 See the accompanying de-identification resource for more information.

-- Does the donor have specific requirements for publishing research data?
-What are their requirements?
+- Does your donor or journal have specific requirements for publishing research data?
 Is there a particular timeline by when you must publish the data?
 Is there certain data that must be published?
 Is there a particular location where the data should be published?

-Addressing these questions will help determine where and what data to publish.
+Addressing these questions will help determine what data to publish and where.

 Permission to publish